 I was privileged to work as a scientific illustrator for Walters and Kissinger from 2010 to 2014.
 In 2013, I accepted a year-long artist's residency for the Wagner Free Institute of Science's SNAP program in which I taught paleontology and paleo art to inner city middle school students.
-I spend my summers as an artist-in-residence at the Carter County Museum in Montana where I focus on exhibit design, skeletal mount fabrication, graphic design, and paleontological field work.
-I am currently the studio manager and a working taxidermist at Prey Taxidermy in Los Angeles where I am able to focus on exhibit design and specimen repair as part of my graduate work in Museum Studies at Johns Hopkins University.
-I work part time at the Moore Lab of Zoology repairing bird mounts and mounting new specimens for the teaching collection, and currently do illustration on a freelance basis.
+I currently live in Ekalaka, Montana working at the Carter County Museum in Montana where I focus on marketing, exhibit design, graphic design, and paleontological field work.
+This work has greater implications on my graduate work in Museum Studies at Johns Hopkins University as I am able to incorporate my real world experience into the theoretical knowledge I am building in academia.
+I have a highly active freelance business in illustration and taxidermy and am currently taking commissions.

 For any inquiries, please email: firstname.lastname@example.org